ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/cluster-settings.md

 | Enable individual machine automation levels | Selected, set to 15 ms |
 {: caption="DRS Automation settings for the vSphere DRS cluster" caption-side="bottom"}

-For more information about configuring these settings in the vSphere Web Client, see the VMware vSphere documentation.
+For more information about configuring these settings in the vSphere Web Client, see the vSphere documentation.

 Along with the automation level and migration threshold of the cluster, this design enables VM automation so that you can override values per individual VM.
 More granular control of VMs enables further prioritization of the load balancing of VMs.